AndySouthwick/celavive-react/README.md

 * On download either run yarn install or npm install
 * I would go and download yarn because it is so much faster
+* after
-* aftern the packages are installed run yarn start or npm start
+the packages are installed run yarn start or npm start
 * The browser and all the packages will hot reload on any changes

 ### Who do I talk to? ###